BrownFalcon001/Chatbot/README.md

 The chatbot will display the extracted information based on the provided keywords in JSON format, along with the response time for each query.

+## Note:

+1. **Python Installation:** Ensure that you have Python installed on your system to run the application.

+2. **Internet Connection:** Make sure you have an active internet connection during the first run of the application to download NLTK resources.

+3. **Additional Dependencies:** The application may require additional dependencies based on your system configuration.
+Please refer to the requirements.txt file for details.